5 (wrong) investment myths debunked

 Thirty years from now, there will have to be more of everything in the cities: more living space, more infrastructure and, of course, more food.
 And this food should also be fresh, sustainably produced, and of the highest quality.
 One possible solution is called vertical farming – i.e. agriculture within urban population centers.

 The aim of vertical farming is to grow food in the middle of the city.
 This can be in skyscrapers, warehouses or cellars.
-The vertical approach to cultivating food method is one element of our investment theme “Smart Farming”, and it is experiencing a real boom, especially in Japan.
+The vertical method to cultivating food is one element of our megatrends-inspired investment theme “Smart farming”, and it is experiencing a real boom, especially in Japan.
 Since the nuclear disaster in Fukushima, for example, lettuce grown in multi-story vertical farms has been extremely popular – as it is guaranteed to be non-radioactive.

 Dan Scott, Chief Investment Officer (CIO):

 “Despite initial skepticism, the indoor salad actually tastes better than the traditional one.”